 I nursed both my kids but I only traveled while breastfeeding with my son.
 As a first-time mom who really struggled with breastfeeding the first time around, I purposely waited until my daughter weaned herself off of me until we considered travel.
 This has more to do with my (then) body issues than any hang-ups with nursing in public, but I managed to figure out how to sterilize bottles in a hotel room and just got on with things.
+Figuring out how to travel with a breastfeeding baby was not something I felt comfortable with the first time around.

 My son’s first trip was at 10.5 weeks – a mini-break to Quebec City – and there was no poutine or tourtiere for him!
 He was fully breastfed and the only discomfort I experienced on that trip was some unseasonably chilly temperatures.
-Bub has been nursed in several airports, on a number of different aircraft, on beaches, by pools, and in a square outside a high school in Morón, Cuba.
+Bub was nursed in several airports, on a number of different aircraft, on beaches, by pools, and in a square outside a high school in Morón, Cuba.
 I’m pleased to report that I received nary a stink eye on any of those occasions, and I learned a few things that made us feel more comfortable…

 - Invest in a few nice nursing tops – Especially in those early days, I wasn’t exactly feeling my most glamorous.
 A few nice tops that fit well and concealed my post-partum figure made me feel a little bit more human and kept me covered while Bub nursed.